 Your huddled masses yearning to breathe free

 Send these the homeless tempest-tost to me

 I lift my lamp beside the golden door!

 - Meeting new people and making new friends and colleagues along the way.

 May we never have a need for another solidarity rally.
 As I am not naïve, may we all be better prepared to ensure inclusion for everyone the next time around.

 In solidarity and Shabbat Shalom,

-Debbie Fink is RespectAbility’s Director of Community Outreach & Impact and helps lead its Jewish Inclusion team.
+Debbie Fink was RespectAbility’s Director of Community Outreach & Impact and helped lead its Jewish Inclusion team.
 She is also a former Hillel Director.

 In our Jewish Disability Perspectives newsletter, RespectAbility welcomes a wide spectrum of voices.
 The views expressed in each Jewish Disability Perspectives contribution are those of the guest contributor.